Vrushi007/event-manager-api/README.md

 alembic upgrade head
 ```

-This will create all the necessary tables (users, events, registrations).
+This will create all the necessary tables (users, colleges, students, events, registrations).

 ### 6. Start the server